Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Anonymous VPN Cons

-Here are some of the biggest problems:
+Here are the major drawbacks:

-1. Limited Compatibility
+1. Severely Limited Platform Compatibility

 Anonymous VPN limited compatibility